-Liz has really enjoyed having her Mountiansmith Juniper 55, and I travel with my Mountainsmith Lariat 65.
-Our backpacks are important pieces of equipment, so the last thing we want is for our straps to be ruined.
+Liz has really enjoyed having her Mountainsmith Backpack, and I travel with my Mountainsmith Lariat 65.
+Our backpacks are important pieces of equipment that need to fit properly for our health, so the last thing we want is for our straps to be ruined.

 2. Tie Your Travel Backpack Shoulder Straps Together

 This is a tip that a lot of people may overlook, but to me, this is an extremely important tip when checking your travel backpack.
 Let’s be honest, the crews in the back couldn’t care less about your bags.
 And they are used to moving mostly typical travel luggage, with handles and wheels.
 But backpacks are unique.

 Backpacks have a lot of hanging straps, including the two critical suspension straps for your shoulders.
 And as we know, travel backpacks are very important pieces of equipment… that should be handled with care!

 I like to try and make their job a bit easier (and protect my travel backpack) by giving them one main strap to hold on to, rather than two.
 This helps them move my pack to where it needs to go.
 I have seen that by doing this it keeps my strap at the length that I want them.
 That way once I get my bag at the baggage claim, I can get it and go and not have to go through a full-on adjustment of straps.
 This helps me out in case I might have to run to my next connection or mode of transportation.

 3. Bring Electronics & Power Cords With You in Your Carry-On